grunzer/Devices-docs/surface/service-guides/surface-laptop-13in-component-disassembly-and-reassembly.md

 > [!WARNING]
 > Pre-Installtion Device Inspection: It's highly recommended that prior to handling battery the operator should remove any personal jewelry, wear gloves and safety glasses, and have a bucket of sand prepared in case of any battery event.
 > [!WARNING]
 > In case of battery event submerge entire device in sand.
-Do not attempt to pick up device.
+Don't attempt to pick up device.
 See [Battery safety](surface-repair-safety-guidelines.md#battery-safety) for more information.

 1. Download the latest SDT (surface diagnostic tool) version and follow the pre-installation battery repair (setup) workflow.